Member Registration begins February 2, 2015

 All registration is done through Cheekwood’s website.
 Click on the appropriate age group above or in the green side bar on the left to begin registration process.
 If you encounter problems with online registration, call 615-353-9827 for assistance.
 Enrollment is limited and programs fill quickly.
 Early registration is encouraged to ensure space in the camp of your choice.

 There is an appropriate age range for each session.
-Campers must be the proper age on or before August 1st, 2014 in order to enroll.
+For 5-14 year old camps, all campers must be the proper age on or before August 1st, 2015 in order to enroll.
+All campers participating in the 4 year old only camps must be 4 years old and fully potty trained at the time of camp, by June 1st.
+There are no exceptions to this policy.
 Cheekwood has the right to cancel or switch the session of anyone registered in the wrong age group.
-Please note: With the exception of guardian/child camps, all children must be potty trained before attending camp.

 LOCATION AND CHECK-IN